suffixscope/ansible-setup/Ansible-Setup.md

 1 - Control Node <br/>
 2 - Managed Nodes

-Note: Connect to all 3 VMs using MobaXterm
+Note: Connect to all 3 VMs using MobileXterm

 ## Step-1: Execute below commands in all 3 VMs ##